-Once you’re done listing the proper PM procedures, you would upload them in your Computerized Maintenance Management System (CMMS).
+Once you’re done listing the proper PM procedures, you would upload them in your CMMS.
 At this point, you have to develop a maintenance schedule, with each PM procedure scheduled to efficiently make use of the people and resources available.

 Preventive maintenance scheduling is done daily, weekly, monthly, quarterly, semi-annual, and annual PM events.
 Not all machines require daily or even weekly checks; however, they do need monthly, quarterly, and annual checks.
 Your preventive maintenance software keeps track of the maintenance checks for you.

 You don’t necessarily have to develop your preventive maintenance schedule from scratch every single time.
 Depending on the maintenance needs, some maintenance managers and maintenance technicians tend to bundle various monthly PM tasks into a quarterly PM task.
 The same can be done with multiple quarterly PM’s that can be included in the bi-annual PM’s with additional inspections.